goadesign/goa/README.md

 ### 4. Document

-The `swagger` directory contains the API Swagger specification in both YAML and JSON format.
+The `swagger` directory contains the API Swagger (OpenAPI) specification in both YAML and JSON format.

 For open source projects hosted on github [swagger.goa.design](http://swagger.goa.design) provides a free service that renders the Swagger representation dynamically from goa design packages.
 Simply set the `url` query string with the import path to the design package.
 For example displaying the docs for `github.com/goadesign/goa-cellar/design` is done by browsing to:

 http://swagger.goa.design/?url=goadesign%2Fgoa-cellar%2Fdesign